Ezio Auditore da Firenze: Others

 Ezio's robes from Assassin's Creed II are unlockable to wear in the PlayStation 3 and Xbox 360 versions of Prince of Persia: The Forgotten Sands, LittleBigPlanet for the PlayStation 3, and PowerUp Heroes for Kinect on the Xbox 360.
 His Revelations outfit, under the name the "Dashin' Hashashin", was presented as promotional headgear to Team Fortress 2 players who had pre-ordered Revelations, along with a special knife modeled after his hidden blade (called "The Sharp Dresser") for the Spy class in the game.
 The robes are also featured as an unlockable skin in Final Fantasy XIII-2 and XV, as part of special events.
 In a time-limited special event in Monster Hunter World, players were able to unlock Ezio's Assassin's Creed II robes as a special armor.
 His Assassin's Creed II outfit was also added to Fall Guys in June 2022, while his Brotherhood outfit is included in the mobile battle royale game Free Fire.

+In 2025, Ezio was featured in Balatro as part of its Friends of Jimbo 4 collaboration with Assassin's Creed, alongside other protagonists from the series.
+He was also added to Astro Bot as an unlockable character in an update featuring Assassin's Creed-themed content.
+In January 2026, Ezio appeared in The Division 2 as part of an Assassin's Creed collaboration, which added an outfit inspired by his appearance along with other themed cosmetic items.
+In addition, Ezio was added as a playable Legendary Champion in RAID: Shadow Legends as part of a limited-time collaboration with Assassin's Creed, alongside Kassandra, Edward Kenway, Bayek, and Basim Ibn Ishaq.